trevorh2007/spree_shop/README.md

 X get thumbnail pictures to pull up when clicked for products, or enlarged X footer is all jacked again, white space while on mobile at bottom of page

-- shipping address phone validator
-- fix cart show page on mobile, maybe do an if/else in the code file, find out if possible to use one set of styles if on mobile vs full screen
-- Figure out required: acceptance for terms and conditions before placing order X Figure out gritter notifications
+X Figure out gritter notifications

 X Update nav bar so it is a separate div from the picture imitate meundies.com